Complementary and Integrative Health

 What does this mean for me?

 The majority of American adults self-treat with complementary or alternative therapies, with most not telling their doctor.
-Many therapies can be safely and effectively used with standard medical approaches.
-Complementary and alternative therapies, like all others, come with risk.
-People often think that “natural” remedies or herbs are safe, but this is not always the case.
-All options should be discussed with your doctor.2-6
+Many of these therapies can be safely and effectively used along with standard medical approaches.
+But they, like all health treatment approaches, come with risk.4-6